Online Bachelor of Applied Science in Early Childhood Studies

 Have questions about the Early Childhood Studies (BAS)?
 Fill out this form and we’ll get in touch!

-What will I learn in this childhood studies degree?
+What you’ll learn in this early childhood studies BAS

-The curriculum in the bachelor’s of early childhood studies is tailored toward individuals working in early childhood settings.
-Courses will provide you with the knowledge and skills you need to improve school readiness in young children.
+The curriculum in this early childhood studies BAS provides individuals working in early childhood settings with the knowledge and skills needed to improve school readiness in young children.
 Coursework topics include emerging language and literacy, highly individualized teaching and learning, and computer and mobile technologies.
 In order to complete this program’s coursework, you’ll need to plan for experiential learning opportunities with children from birth to age five in the field.
-Applicants to this program must have already completed an AAS degree and will receive 60 hours of credit through a block transfer to the university prior to the start of the program.

 PAF 410: Building Leadership Skills (SB)